solyarisoftware/PERE/README.md

 ## Release Notes

-### v.0.0.2  - 27 November 2014
+### v.0.0.3  - 28 November 2014
-- subscriber.html: supply correctly the "device id"
+- understood how to manage Last-Event-ID (as http header param)
 - /admin/connections: a bit of monitoring

 ### v.0.0.1 - 24 November 2014